 Trusts are excellent vehicles for estate planning.
 A trust will benefit both you and the university—sometimes in ways you do not expect.
 Trusts may protect your heirs' assets, pay for your children or grandchildren's education, or assist a family member when you are no longer available to provide for them.
-Trusts can be set up to meet your own needs as well as support the university.
-You may work with your own financial advisor to set up your trust.
+Trusts can be set up both to meet your own needs and support the university.
+You can work with your own financial advisor to set up your trust.
 You direct how the income is distributed, who controls the trust, how long the trust will last, and what the final disposition of the trust will be.
-Trusts may be established in your lifetime or through your will using almost any kind of asset.
+Trusts can be established in your lifetime or through your will using almost any kind of asset.

 The New School Pooled Income Fund, managed by the Bank of New York, offers you the opportunity to give a future gift to the university or one of its divisions or programs while enjoying tax benefits and regular income.
 A pooled income fund is similar to a charitable annuity in that it joins assets from donors and functions.

 Benefits to you may include reduced income, estate, and property taxes and lower insurance or upkeep costs.
 You may also avoid capital gains taxes while enjoying the use of the property during your lifetime.